DrRoad/ellisp.github.io/_posts/2017-08-19-quantiles-gini.md

 ## Income inequality data

 Ideally the Gini coefficient to estimate inequality is based on original household survey data with hundreds or thousands of data points.
-Often this isn't available due to access restrictions from privacy or other concerns, and all that is available is some kind of aggregate measure.
-Some aggregations include the income at the 80th percentile divided by that at the 20th (or 90 and 10), the number of people at the top of the distribution whose combined income is equal to that of everyone else, or the income of the top 1% as a percentage of all income.
+Often this data isn't available due to access restrictions from privacy or other concerns, and all that is published is some kind of aggregate measure.
+Some aggregations include the income at the 80th percentile divided by that at the 20th (or 90 and 10); the number of people at the top of the distribution whose combined income is equal to that of everyone else; or the income of the top 1% as a percentage of all income.
 I wrote a little more about this in [one of my earliest blog posts](http://ellisp.github.io/blog/2015/09/12/inequality-stats-distributions).

 One way aggregated data are sometimes presented is as the mean income in each decile or quintile.
 This is not the same as the actual quantile values themselves, which are the *boundary* between categories.
 The 20th percentile is the value of the 20/100th person when they are lined up in increasing order, whereas the mean income of the first quintile is the mean of all the incomes of a "bin" of everyone from 0/100 to 20/100, when lined up in order.